Skip to content

 The appeal panel reviews three questions only: was the process followed, was the cause genuine, and was the evidence adequate.
 The panel cannot substitute its judgment for the board on close calls; it can overturn only for a clear procedural violation or absence of cause.
 The appeal decision is final.
 Filing an appeal does not stay the removal — but if the panel reinstates, back-status (tier, officer title, term dates, audit-log access) is restored as of the vote date.

+§6.
 Bad-faith filing penalty.
-If the investigator panel finds cause "not supported" and further finds that the proposer knew, or should have known, that the cause was unsupported at the time of filing, the proposer's filing is itself documented cause for removal of the proposer under Article V — sub-clause "weaponizing the removal procedure in bad faith."
+If the investigator panel finds cause "not supported" and further finds that the proposer knew, or should have known, that the cause was unsupported at the time of filing, the proposer's filing is itself documented cause for removal of the proposer under Article V (the bad-faith-removal-filing cause).
 A removal action grounded in this clause follows the full Article XIV process, including cure window and panel review, applied to the original proposer.

 Article XV — Audit committee